 - Click on the TSP tile/row to view and edit your contribution amounts

 - Click Save

-If you have been contributing to a 401k, 403b, or a similar plan at your previous employer, your total contribution for all similar plans cannot be higher than the annual limit.
+If you had been contributing to a 401k, 403b, or a similar plan at a previous employer this year, your total contribution for all similar plans cannot be higher than the , external,annual limit.